kubernetes/enhancements/keps/sig-scheduling/5471-enable-sla-based-scheduling/README.md

 #### Taint Misconfiguration Detection

-**Risk**: Node taints intended for numeric comparison may contain non-numeric values (e.g., `node.kubernetes.io/sla=high` instead of `node.kubernetes.io/sla=950`), causing scheduling failures that are only detected during pod placement attempts rather than at taint creation time.
+**Risk**: Node taints intended for numeric comparison may contain non-numeric values (e.g., `node.kubernetes.io/sla=high` instead of `node.kubernetes.io/sla=950`).
+Since taint values are not validated at node registration time, these misconfigurations are only detected during scheduling when a pod with `Lt`/`Gt` tolerations attempts to match.
+This can lead to pods remaining in `Pending` state without clear indication of the root cause.

 **Mitigation**:

-- Clear documentation and examples showing proper numeric taint configuration
-- Enhanced error messages in scheduling events that clearly indicate parsing failures
-- Users can use the metric to set up alerts and monitoring.
+- Pod validation: Current validation strictly enforces that only `Equal` and `Exists` operators are allowed.
+Users with numeric taint values today must explicitly change the operator to `Lt` or `Gt`, at which point pod-side validation will catch non-numeric toleration values and reject the pod spec before scheduling.

+#### Controller Hot-Loop When Feature Gate is Disabled

+**Risk**: If a workload controller (Deployment, StatefulSet, Job, etc.) has a pod template that uses `Lt` or `Gt` operators, and the feature gate is disabled or was disabled after being enabled, the controller will enter a hot-loop:

+1. Controller attempts to create a pod from the template
+2. API server validation rejects the pod with error: `Unsupported value: "Gt": supported values: "Equal", "Exists"`
+3. Controller immediately retries pod creation and this cycle repeats indefinitely

+This is particularly problematic during rollback/downgrade scenarios or for multi-cluster deployments where the feature gate state differs across clusters.

+**Mitigation**:

+- Before disabling the feature gate, cluster operators should identify all workloads using `Lt`/`Gt` operators via API discovery or scanning tools
+- The Upgrade/downgrade documentation should explicitly warns about this scenario and provides steps to identify affected workloads
+- The `apiserver_request_total` metric can be used to detect hot-loop conditions

 #### Cross-SIG Impact